codesharedot/qtum-price-ruby/README.md

-# tether price ruby
+# eos price ruby

-Gets the tether price with Ruby (from JSON).
+Gets the eos price with Ruby (from JSON).

 https://ruby-lang.co